Simón Bolívar International Airport (Venezuela)

-Maiquetía "Simón Bolívar" International Airport (Aeropuerto Internacional de Maiquetía "Simón Bolívar") is an international airport located in Maiquetía, Vargas, Venezuela, about 21 km west of downtown Caracas, the capital of the country.
-Simply called Maiquetía by the local population, it is the main international air passenger gateway to Venezuela.
-After the termination of a vast amount of international routes in recent years it handles flights to several destinations in Central and South America as well as few services to Europe, Russia, China and Turkey.
+Maiquetía "Simón Bolívar" International Airport (Aeropuerto Internacional de Maiquetía "Simón Bolívar") is an international airport located in Maiquetía, Vargas, Venezuela, serving Caracas, the capital of the country, the center of which is about 21 km to the west.
+Commonly known simply as Maiquetía by the local population, it is the main international air passenger gateway to Venezuela.
+The airport handles flights to several destinations in Central and South America as well as a few services to Spain, Russia and China although many international routes have been terminated since 2014.